biospatial Compliance

 2. Breach Investigation: The biospatial Security Officer shall name an individual to act as the investigator of the breach (e.g., privacy officer, security officer, risk manager, etc.).
 The investigator shall be responsible for the management of the breach investigation, completion of a risk assessment, and coordinating with others in the organization as appropriate (e.g., administration, security incident response team, human resources, risk management, public relations, legal counsel, etc.) The investigator shall be the key facilitator for all breach notification processes to the appropriate entities (e.g., HHS, media, law enforcement officials, etc.).
 All documentation related to the breach investigation, including the risk assessment, shall be retained for a minimum of six years.
 A template breach log is located here.

 3. Risk Assessment: For an acquisition, access, use or disclosure of ePHI to constitute a breach, it must constitute a violation of the HIPAA Privacy Rule.
-A use or disclosure of ePHI that is incident to an otherwise permissible use or disclosure and occurs despite reasonable safeguards and proper minimum necessary procedures would not be a violation of the Privacy Rule and would not qualify as a potential breach.
+A use or disclosure of ePHI that is incidental to an otherwise permissible use or disclosure and occurs despite reasonable safeguards and proper minimum necessary procedures would not be a violation of the Privacy Rule and would not qualify as a potential breach.
 To determine if an impermissible use or disclosure of ePHI constitutes a breach and requires further notification, the organization will need to perform a risk assessment to determine if there is significant risk of harm to the individual as a result of the impermissible use or disclosure.
 The organization shall document the risk assessment as part of the investigation in the incident report form noting the outcome of the risk assessment process.
 The organization has the burden of proof for demonstrating that all notifications to appropriate Customers or that the use or disclosure did not constitute a breach.
 Based on the outcome of the risk assessment, the organization will determine the need to move forward with breach notification.
 The risk assessment and the supporting documentation shall be fact specific and address:

 • Consideration of who impermissibly used or to whom the information was impermissibly disclosed;